AlexisEnglebert/domjudge-partial-score/README.md

 This is the Programming Contest Jury System "DOMjudge" version 8.4.0DEV

-DOMjudge is a system for running a programming contest, like the ICPC regional and world championship programming contests.
+DOMjudge is a system for running a programming contest, like the ICPC regional and world championship programming contests .

 Documentation